bevacqua/dragula/readme.markdown

 # Support

 There's now a dedicated support channel in Slack.
-Visit the `dragula` [demo page][2] to get an invite.
+Visit [this page][21] to get an invite.
 Support requests won't be handled through the repository anymore.

 # License